 Sprencer critiques thinkers who argue that human free will makes social science impossible.
 He counters that while individuals are unpredictable, collective human behavior follows general patterns shaped by economic incentives, social rewards, and other consistent factors.
 Spencer concludes that dismissing the possibility of a social science undermines the logic behind legislation and governance, which rely on predictable responses to laws.
 Thus, sociology, though limited in its exactitude, can offer valuable insights by identifying social laws and regularities; thus it's useful for understanding and improving societal structures.

-III - The Nature of Social Science
+III - Nature Of The Social Science

 “Organization is indispensable to growth.” (p.
 65)